 E. Sections shall establish no policies that are contrary to the policies of the Division or the Association.

-F. Minutes of the Section business meetings shall be filed with the Division Secretary-Treasurer and published in the Division Newsletter.
+F. Minutes of the Section business meetings shall be filed with the Division Secretary.

 G. Sections that so desire may have Affiliates who are not members of the Association.
-Such Affiliates may neither become members of the Division Board of Directors nor vote on Division-issues.
+Such Affiliates may neither become members of the Division Executive Committee nor vote on Division-issues.

 3. Dissolution of a Section

-A. Consideration for dissolution of any Section by the Board of Directors will be undertaken:
+A. Consideration for dissolution of any Section by the Executive Committee will be undertaken:

 1). when its membership falls below 50; or

-2). upon decision of majority of these Section members voting in a mail ballot; or
+2). upon decision of majority of these Section members voting in an email ballot; or

 B. Any assets of the Section including monies in its treasury will, after meeting any financial obligations of the Section, become a part of the Division treasury.

-1. Amendments may be proposed by the Board of Directors or by a petition signed by 30 members of the Division.
+1. Amendments may be proposed by the Executive Committee or by a petition signed by 30 members of the Division.

-2. Proposed Amendments to the Bylaws must be mailed to the membership of the Division at least 45 days prior to the closing date for receipt of ballots.
+2. Proposed Amendments to the Bylaws must be emailed to the membership of the Division at least 45 days prior to the closing date for receipt of ballots.

-3. The Division by a two-thirds vote of those members voting by mail ballot shall adopt such amendments to these bylaws.
+3. The Division by a two-thirds vote of those members voting by email ballot shall adopt such amendments to these bylaws.